Friday, 13 July 2012

 HOBBIES AND SPORTS Charles VI was interested in hunting and falconry.
 He also participated in jousting tournaments, a popular sport among knights.

 PHILOSOPHY & THEOLOGY Charles VI's reign was characterized by religious observances typical of a Christian king.
-He maintained the Church's favor, even as he enacted policies that had significant religious implications, such as the expulsion of Jews from his domains on November 17, 1394.
+He maintained the Church's favor, even as he enacted policies that had significant religious implications, such as the expulsion of Jews from his domains.

 POLITICS Imagine a young king, barely out of his teens, thrust into the chaos of medieval France.
 Charles VI, a name that would become synonymous with madness, ascended the throne on September 16, 1380, surrounded by a bevy of scheming uncles.
 His reign was a rollercoaster of mental breakdowns, political power struggles, and foreign invasions.